MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 ### Configuring checks

-Currently there are two configurable checks (there is a check for FIXME tags and a test for missing type tags on relations that are currently not configurable) both can be configured by selecting "Validator settings" in the [preferences](Preferences.md).
+All validations can be disabled/enabled in the "Validator settings/Enabled validations" in the [preferences](Preferences.md).

-The list of entries is split in to two, the top half lists "re-survey" entries, the bottom half "check entries".
+The configuration for "Re-survey" entries allows you to set a time after which a tag combination should be re-surveyed.
+"Check" entries are tags that should be present on objects as determined by matching presets.
 Entries can be edited by clicking them, the green menu button allows adding of entries.

 #### Re-survey entries